parrots-14/ADB-GUI-Tool/README.md

 ## What is this?
 This is a tool utilizing Python to run ADB commands in a standalone app, instead of the terminal.
 This is meant for beginners to ADB, but can be used by anyone.
 ## How do I set this up?
-All you have to do is install ADB and Python.
-From there, you can just open the .py and you should be able to be running ADB commands.
+For starters, you'll need to install ADB and Python.

+From there, you need to open Command Prompt in the directory that you have the .py file opened in, and run 'python app.py.'
+The command prompt also serves as a way to view the output, so don't close it.
 ## What commands are currently implemented, and what do they do?
 ### Scripting
 Reboot - Just reboots the phone.